harsh9320/harsh9320/README.md

-- 👋 Hi, I’m @harsh9320
+- 👋 Hi, I’m Harsh Singh
 - 👀 I’m interested in exploring the World in terms of Data
-- 🌱 I’m currently learning Data science
+- 🌱 I’m currently learning Data science and exploring  new capabilities of Techmology